 John joined Watsi on April 8th, 2016.
-Four years ago, John became the 1886th member to automatically support a new Watsi patient every month.
-Since then, 4,593 more people have become monthly donors!
-John's most recent donation traveled 8,700 miles to support Sokorn, a retired high school teacher from Cambodia, to fund a surgery to remove a tumor from his foot.
+Five years ago, John joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+John's most recent donation traveled 8,800 miles to support Sokorn, a retired high school teacher from Cambodia, to fund a surgery to remove a tumor from his foot.

 John has funded healthcare for 77 patients in 12 countries.